-The above derivative instruments were designated as hedging instruments with an aggregate fair value (Level 2 measurement) and were included in other accrued liabilities.
+The above derivatives were valued with an aggregate fair value (Level 2 measurement) and were included in other accrued liabilities.
 The fair value of the Company's interest rate derivatives was determined using discounted cash flow analysis on the expected cash flows of each derivative.
 This analysis reflects the contractual terms of the derivatives, including the period to maturity, and uses observable market-based inputs, including interest rate curves and implied volatilities.
 The Company incorporates credit valuation adjustments to appropriately reflect both its own nonperformance risk and the respective counterparty's nonperformance risk in the fair value measurements.